Skip to main content

 Keeping health insurance and copies of your medical records

-Even after treatment, it’s very important to keep health insurance.
-Tests and doctor visits cost a lot, and even though no one wants to think about their cancer coming back, this could happen.
+Even if you’re not getting treatment, it’s very important to keep health insurance.
+Tests and doctor visits cost a lot, and even though no one wants to think about their cancer progressing, this could happen.

-Can I lower my risk of multiple myeloma progressing or coming back?
+Can I lower my risk of multiple myeloma growing or progressing?

-If you have (or have had) multiple myeloma, you probably want to know if there are things you can do that might lower your risk of the cancer growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
+If you have multiple myeloma, you probably want to know if there are things you can do that might lower your risk of the cancer growing or progressing, such as exercising, eating a certain type of diet, or taking nutritional supplements.

-Adopting healthy behaviors such as not smokingeating wellgetting regular physical activity, and staying at a healthy weight might help, but no one knows for sure.
-However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of myeloma or other cancers.
+Adopting healthy behaviors such as not smoking, eating well, getting regular physical activity, and staying at a healthy weight might help, but no one knows for sure.
+Still, we do know that these types of changes can have positive effects on your health that extend beyond your risk of myeloma or other cancers.

 About dietary supplements

-If the cancer does recur at some point, your treatment options will depend on where the cancer is located, what treatments you’ve had before, and your health.
-For more information on how recurrent cancer is treated, see Treatment Choices for Multiple Myeloma, by Stage.
+If your multiple myeloma does progress or recur at some point, your treatment options will depend on where the cancer is located, what treatments you’ve had before, and your health.
+For more on how progressing or recurrent multiple myeloma is treated, see Treatment Choices for Multiple Myeloma, by Stage.

-For more general information on recurrence, you may also want to see Understanding Recurrence.
+For more general information on recurrence, see Understanding Recurrence.

-People who’ve had multiple myeloma can still get other cancers.
-In fact, multiple myeloma survivors are at higher risk for getting some other types of cancer.
-Learn more in Second Cancers After Multiple Myeloma.
+People with multiple myeloma can still get other cancers.
+In fact, multiple myeloma survivors are at higher risk for getting another, second cancer.

 Getting emotional support